A staircase is a means of providing access from the one-floor level to another. It is a means for vertical circulation.

 The trapezoidal tread is called winder.

-The exposed edge of the tread, projected outward is nosing.
+The exposed edge of the tread that is projected outward is nosing.

 The members receiving ends of steps are stringers.